Learning Effectiveness Plan for Assessment

 Committed to verifying and improving education quality, Ridgewater has a comprehensive process to evaluate the effectiveness of instruction.

 The College’s learning outcomes assessment called the Learning Effectiveness Plan for Assessment (LEP), is championed by the faculty-led Learning Effectiveness Action Plan (LEAP) Committee.
-The LEAP committee comprises the College Provost, all academic deans, the dean of academic affairs, four faculty members, a special projects coordinator, and the director of institutional effectiveness.
+The LEAP committee comprises the College Provost, all academic deans, the dean of academic affairs, faculty members, and a special projects coordinator.

 The LEP process helps faculty determine three things: